 According to the American Tinnitus Association, there is currently no scientific support for any cure for chronic tinnitus.
 There are supplements on the market that claim to “cure” tinnitus, but there is no solid science behind these claims.

 Most treatments for tinnitus share the objective of reducing the difficulty of dealing with the condition.
 No two people experiencing tinnitus are exactly alike, and the interventions that are helpful for each person will be different.
 Physicians, audiologists and mental health professionals frequently use the interventions described below.

 There are no medications that treat tinnitus directly.
 In some cases, patients feel quite anxious in response to their ears ringing.
-Conversely, the anxiety can actually worsen the symptoms of tinnitus.
+Conversely, anxiety can actually worsen the symptoms of tinnitus.
 Unfortunately, the medications typically prescribed for anxiety can actually cause tinnitus.
 Other anti-anxiety drugs, such as Xanax, have a risk of dependence and short-term memory loss with extended use.
-Physicians recommend against them for the elderly, as they can cause falling.
+Physicians recommend against them for the elderly, as they can cause falls.

 A psychotherapist can address the anxiety and depression that sometimes accompanies tinnitus.
 A stress-management class can teach general techniques, like relaxation training and deep breathing, which will help in relieving stress.
-Other stress-reduction techniques, like meditation, yoga or Tai-Chi can be useful.
+Other stress-reduction techniques, like meditation, yoga, or Tai-Chi can be useful.
 Improving diet and increasing exercise can be of some benefit.
 The goals are to reduce blood pressure and lower serum cholesterol.

 Because tinnitus often interferes with sleep, a bedside white noise machine can be immensely helpful.
 White noise is a neutral sound, like wind or waves, which masks and distracts from the ringing sound in the ears.
 This is also available as a phone app.